-This year Ben and I organised a package management devroom to help bring together the people designing, building, and using package managers so they could share what they are working on and the challenges they’ve faced.
+This year we organised a package management devroom to help bring together the people designing, building, and using package managers so they could share what they are working on and the challenges they’ve faced.

 In this post I wanted to give a brief summary of the package management talks and highlight some other related talks that happened across the conference.

 Pulp is an open source platform for hosting and managing your open package manager registries and mirroring existing ones.
 In this talk, Dennis covered the new features and changes in the next major release of the project.

 Slides and more details: https://fosdem.org/2018/schedule/event/pulp3/

 Conan is a fairly new package manager, primarily aimed at taking the pain out of packaging C and C++ libraries.
 Théo walked us through how it works, how to create packages, and how to handle cross-compilation with Conan.

 In his first of two talks, Philippe tackled the difficult task of comparing and contrasting system and application level package managers and their approaches to dependency management.